The importance of planning when it comes to systems development.

 Evaluate alternative solutions to ensure that the best proposal is made.

-It is also key that the full specification is exact to the client’s requirements and that everyone is agreed, as if changes are made to the initial spec at a later stage this can have a huge impact on the delivery dates of the project.
-Most external suppliers will have allocated a certain amount of developer time to your project and often this can’t run over as they will be moving to another project.
-Not to mention that if any change requests are presented after the project is underway, this can affect code which has already been written and will most likely incur additional costs.
+External suppliers usually allocate a certain amount of developer time to your project – this time cant always be extended because they’ll have other projects planned.
+Not to mention that if any change requests are presented after the project is underway, this can affect the code which will already be written and therefore will most likely incur additional costs.